TommyTheHuman/MeepleStats/README.md

 ## 🌍 Environment Variables

+### Backend Environment Variables
-Create a `.env` file and define the following for the backend:
+Create a `.env` file in the root directory of the project `/meeplestats` and define the following:

 ```ini
 BGG_USERNAME=your_boardgamegeek_username